ajrosen/Alfred/Bitwarden Accelerator/README.md

 * Limit searches to a single vault and/or collection to prevent shoulder-surfing
 * View an item in a separate window to copy/paste multiple fields easily

+Bitwarden Accelerator requires the [Bitwarden CLI](https://bitwarden.com/help/cli/) and [jq](https://jqlang.github.io/jq/) packages.
+They can both be installed with Homebrew.

+`$ brew install bitwarden-cli jq`

 ---

 <a name="options"></a>